lzh-mb-mod/RTSCamera/README.md

   - Press `F12` to switch to enemy's team.
 Useful for making videos.

-- How to play in rts camera:
+- How to control rts camera:

   - In a mission, press `F10` to switch to rts camera.